Select Page

 Conclusion

-The control of Berlin during the Cold War was a complex and ever-changing dynamic.
-From the initial division of the city into four sectors to the construction and eventual fall of the Berlin Wall, Berlin was a microcosm of the larger conflict between the United States and the Soviet Union.
+Keeping of Berlin during the cold war meant that the events where shifting and changes in the powers keep on shifting.
+From the division of the city into four zones up to construction of and finally the tearing down of the famous Berlin Wall, this city was a representation of the global struggle between the United States of America and Soviet Union.